Trump declines to say whether he will accept November election results

 President Donald Trump declined to say whether he will accept the results of the November election, claiming without evidence that mail-in voting due to the coronavirus pandemic could “rig” the outcome.

-In a wide-ranging interview with “Fox News Sunday” host Chris Wallace, the president also continued to play down the severity of the coronavirus crisis in the country, declined to say whether he is offended by the Confederate flag and dismissed polls showing him trailing former vice president Joe Biden by a significant margin.
+In a wide-ranging interview with “Fox News Sunday” host Chris Wallace, the president also continued to play down the severity of the coronavirus crisis in the country, declined to say whether he is offended by the Confederate flag and dismissed polls showing him trailing former Vice President Joe Biden by a significant margin.

 The interview comes as the 2020 campaign has been upended by the pandemic, which has claimed more than 137,000 lives in the United States.
-Most in-person events have been canceled, and both political parties are planning to hold smaller-scale conventions to limit the spread of the virus.
+Most in-person events have been canceled, and both political parties plan to hold smaller-scale conventions to limit the spread of the virus.

 Several states switched to primarily vote-by-mail primaries earlier this year, and the U.S. Postal Service is bracing for an onslaught of mail-in ballots this fall as states and cities seek alternatives to in-person voting.